 One of the key differences between Data Science and Statistics is the use of programming languages to sift through large amounts of data.
 Instead of calculators, Data Scientists use programming languages like R to perform mathematical equations and visualize information.
 They also use AI and Machine Learning to automate mundane tasks and process “big data” more efficiently.

 Therefore, if you want to start your career in Data Science, you’ll need to start working on your coding chops.
-Having a solid foundation in coding will make the process of learning Data Science much smoother.
+Having a solid foundation in coding will make the process of learning Data Science and topics like assumptions of linear regression much smoother.
 “What programming languages should I learn?” you may ask.
 Well, according to an analysis of LinkedIn job postings, the most in-demand programming languages in Data Science are Python, R, and SQL, respectively.

 Many jobs in Data Science don’t require you to possess a college degree.
 However, Data Science does involve a deep understanding of math, statistics, and programming, which makes some formal education good to have.
 Since Data Science degrees are hard to find, many data scientists currently working in the field have majors in mathematics, statistics, engineering, computer science, or even natural sciences.

-Fortunately, more universities are starting to offer programs in Data Science.
+Fortunately, more universities are starting to offer Data Science programs.
 Because Data Science is a multi-disciplinary field, someone who graduates with a degree in Math or Computer Science alone won’t learn everything they need to know in school.
 Therefore, it makes more sense to attend a university that offers a full Data Science degree or certification, such as one of our “Powered by Woz U” partners.

 A recent study performed by IBM reveals that the number of positions for data and analytics talent in the United States will increase by 364,000 openings to a total of 2,720,000 in 2020.
 This is great news for job seekers, as there is a surplus of jobs and a scarcity of qualified talent to fill these roles.
 And, with a degree in hand and the right skills, you shouldn’t have any trouble finding your first entry-level job.